TechLX-software/vanillamod-transpiler/docs/Code/functions.md

 ## What can functions do?

-Functions are for blah blah
+Functions are for making code...

 ## More examples